dotlang/language/README.md

 ###Composing classes

-- You can write `expose AA := MyClass;` to add a field named `AA`, expose all public members in MyClass and route them to `AA` (AA can be a private too).
-If you omit AA, class name will be used.
+- A field starting with `__` will be promoted/exposed.
-- expose soft-copy members.
-This means, if there is a member with the same name in main class, it won't be copied.
+- expose will soft-copy members.
+This means, if there is a member with the same name in main class, it won't be copied (main class members always win).
 - If you expose two classes that have a public fields with the same name, you must define a field with that name in main class (or else there will be a compiler error).
-- You can hide/remove an exposed method by adding same method with/without body (methods of the main class always win).
+- You can hide/remove an exposed method by adding same method with/without body.
 - You can rename an exposed method by removing it and adding your own method.
 - If a method is empty in `MyClass`, the exposer class can provide an implementation for it.
 This will cause calls to the empty method be redirected to the new implementation, even inside `MyClass` instance variable (same as virtual methods in other languages).
 - In expose, you don't have access to private members of composed object.